 Once you get the hang of it, making overnight sourdough bread is a simple thing to add into your schedule…and it tastes delicious!

 Sourdough bread is made the way people have made bread for thousands of years.
+It yields a chewy texture with a slightly tangy flavor, making it an absolutely delicious bread.
 It uses a sourdough starter that contains flour, water, and wild yeast from the air.
 The other ingredients are salt, flour, and water.
 That’s all!

 Is overnight sourdough bread better for you?